Bank Accounts vs Self-Custodian Wallets: Understanding Control, Access and Responsibility

 This is known as a centralised and custodial model:

-The banking institution holds and manages the assets
+The banking institution holds and manages the assets.

-Access, recovery, and restrictions are handled by the institution
+Access, recovery, and restrictions are handled by the institution.

-You rely on the intermediary’s processes and controls
+You rely on the intermediary’s processes and controls.

+This model is widely used, regulated, and works well in most situations.
+The trade-off is that direct control sits with the intermediary, not the account holder, i.e., you, the customer.
 Events like the 2023 Silicon Valley Bank resolution highlighted this distinction.
 While insured deposits were ultimately protected, access was temporarily dependent on regulatory and institutional processes rather than direct customer control.

 The Shipfinex Wallet Model: Self-Custodial Control

-Instead of assets being held and controlled by an intermediary, you authorize transfers directly from their wallet using wallet credentials.
+The Shipfinex wallet follows a different architecture.
+Instead of assets being held and controlled by an intermediary, you authorize transfers directly from your wallet using wallet credentials.
 Shipfinex provides the platform and infrastructure, but does not initiate transactions on behalf of customers.

 In practical terms:

-Maritime Asset Tokens (MATs) are recorded on a blockchain ledger
+Maritime Asset Tokens (MATs) are recorded on a blockchain ledger.

-Transfer authorization is controlled by the wallet holder
+Transfer authorization is controlled by the wallet holder.

-Shipfinex cannot move assets without customer authorisation
+Shipfinex cannot move assets without customer authorization.

 This is referred to as a self-custodial model.
 It changes who controls access, not what the asset represents.